esr360/Noah/README.md

 ### Why NPM scripts?

 - Fewer dependencies (no need for Grunt/Gulp, and their respective task wrappers)
-- Speed
+- Speed (by the time you click from your text editor to your browser, your code has already been recompiled and injected into the browser)
+- ~~More~~ Total control over your build steps
-- Future proof
+- Future proof (protect your project from time-travellers)

 ### Why Noah?

+> Compile, test and depoly code on the fly as you develop

 - Includes everything required to get going off the bat
 - 100% Windows friendly (built for OSX)